Screening? Try our Mouse Fecal Panel:

 Reovirus type 3 (REO3)

-Test code: S0101 - Ultrasensitive qualitative detection of reovirus type 3 by reverse transcription real time PCR
+Test code: S0101 - Ultrasensitive qualitative detection of reovirus type 3 by reverse transcription coupled real time PCR

 Reovirus type 3 (Reo-3) can infect many different rodent species and is prevalent in laboratory rodent colonies.
 It is a common contaminant of transplantable tumor cell lines and other biological materials.